rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 Here we create an attribute in the `Input` class called `_quit`.
 We want to limit the control of its Boolean value to the `Input` class only, so we also make a special **getter** method with the `@property` decorator.
 This gives the class a read-only property named `quit` so other classes can read the value without changing it.

-When the user closes a window that has been created with Pygame, the Pygame library adds an event to its event queue of type `pygame.QUIT`.
-The `Input` class will provide a method to check the event queue and change the Boolean to `True` when the window has been closed.
+When the user closes a window that has been created with Pygame, the Pygame library creates an event of type `pygame.QUIT` and adds it to an event queue.
+Our `Input` class should provide a method that checks the event queue and changes `_quit` to `True` when the window has been closed.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Add the following `update` method to the `Input` class.